kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/index.md

 node3 172.3.3.3
 ```

-On node1 we will setup our SQL (PostgreSql) and NoSQl (MongoDB) databases and on each of them will be running zookeeper.
+On node1 we will setup our SQL (PostgreSql) and NoSQl (MongoDB) databases and run Zookeeper.

-On every of them we had succesfully instaled kaa and everithing that left it is to cinfigure kaa-node services.
+On every of them we had successfully installed kaa and everything that left it is to configure kaa-node services.

 ## Cluster configuration

 ### List of properties

-To set up claster it is necessary to edit next properties:
+To set up cluster it is necessary to edit next properties:

  | Property name             | Example values                   | Description                                                      | File location                                                                      |
  |-------------------------- |--------------------------------- | ---------------------------------------------------------------- | ---------------------------------------------------------------------------------- |